 Gina DeGideo holds a Bachelor of Fine Arts in Photography from Arizona State University.
 Through photography, mixed media, and bookmaking, she explores the human experience.
 As an Arizona native, growing up in the desert and constantly studying the ever-changing terrain, she is fascinated with the transitions and transformations found in the landscape, both man-made and found naturally.

 Aside from her personal artwork, she is dedicated to supporting local kids and adults in her community and abroad to access arts education.
 Currently, Gina is making and exhibiting new work and she is a founder of Art for Life, a local arts non-profit, bringing arts education and supplies to youth in poverty-stricken areas.
-As the Gallery Manager at Art Intersection, she organizes the exhibitions and works with artists to ensure the highest quality presentation in the galleries.
+As the past Gallery Manager at Art Intersection, she installed exhibitions and worked with artists on presentation quality.

 Jace Becker earned degrees in photography and anthropology from Montana State University, and is currently a 3rd year MFA candidate in Photography at Arizona State.
 His work focuses on the cultural landscape, specifically social and self-exploration, issues of identity, vulnerability, and the darker sides of introspection.
 His area of emphasis is in alternative processes.
 When he is not hiding from the Arizona sun in his darkroom, he is an avid rock climber, surfer, and lover of sailing.